Artur Artuzov: 1930s

 Encouraged by the success of Operation Trust, Artuzov spearheaded Operation Tarantella in 1930.
-A deception campaign aimed against British foreign intelligence, "the operation's broad aim was to convince London that industralisation of the Soviet Union was a huge success."
+A deception campaign aimed against British foreign intelligence, "the operation's broad aim was to convince London that industrialisation of the Soviet Union was a huge success."

 Artuzov was promoted to head the INO in 1931.
 Among his priorities was development of training courses for operatives; this was especially important because the organization was moving away from operations conducted under diplomatic cover, in favor of "illegal" operations.

 During the command of Artuzov, the INO OGPU carried out dozens of operations, during which dozens of personnel and hundreds of agents were involved.
 An important aspect of the work of Soviet intelligence was the German work.
 Artuzov's employees created a network of agents that supplied the Soviet leadership with valuable information about the events that took place in the National Socialist Party of Germany, as well as about the activities of a number of state bodies and special services.
 During Artuzov's work in the Foreign Department of the OGPU, the famous illegal intelligence officers Fyodor Karin, Arnold Deutsch, Theodor Malli, Dmitry Bystroletov and others worked for Soviet intelligence.

 In April and May 1934, Artuzov worked with Stalin to subsume the Fourth intelligence directorate (military intelligence) into the INO, citing the recent collapse of the Fourth's HUMINT efforts.
 In the process of this transition—under which Artuzov was charged with reviving the Fourth's capabilities—he was made deputy director of the Fourth directorate while also staying on as head of the INO.
 Later that year, both organizations would become part of the Main Directorate of State Security (GUGB)—itself under the umbrella of NKVD, the People's Commissariat of Internal Affairs.

 According to Walter Krivitsky, who was working for Soviet military intelligence at the time, Artuzov accidentally angered Joseph Stalin at a meeting of the Politburo in June 1934, when they were discussing the possibility of an alliance with Poland against the rising threat from Nazi Germany.
 Artuzov correctly forecast that the Polish government would not consider the proposition.
-Artuzov stepped down as head of INO on May 21, 1935, and was appointed deputy head of military intelligence, the GRU.
+Artuzov stepped down as head of INO on 21 May 1935, and was appointed deputy head of military intelligence, the GRU.
 This was one of several personnel changes following dismissal of the long-serving head of the GRU, Yan Karlovich Berzin, which may have reflected Stalin's anxiety about Nazi Germany and Japanese expansion.

 In 1936, Artuzov helped supervise Operation X, a program to arm the Republicans in the Spanish Civil War.